table1/framework-site/content/collections/doc_guides/conventions.md

 ### Outputs

-Files you produce live in `outputs/`, organized by type:
+Files your project creates live in `outputs/`, organized by type:

 ```
 outputs/